-St. Matthew parish, Tolland, CT, and the Global Institute For Transformation® (GIFT) have joined forces to affect a new strategy of solidarity and sustainability to help people who are hungry and struggling economically around the world.
-It's a very simple proposition: help communities and households grow, enjoy and sell highly nutritious sweet potatoes!
+The Global Institute For Transformation® (GIFT) and St. Matthew Parish, Tolland, CT, joined forces to launch a new strategy of solidarity and sustainability to help people who are hungry and struggling economically around the world.
+It's a simple proposition: help farmers and their families grow, enjoy and sell highly nutritious sweet potatoes!

 Introducing a smart farming and church “twinning” project and a template for replicating this across the “Church for the Poor” globally.
 Our first projects are in Haiti and Malawi.